rheslip/M8-Headless/README.md

 I don't think its very well known but you can wire the DAC directly to the Teensy's I2S pins for audio.
 Other M8 headless projects seem to loop USB audio from the Teensy to the PI to a DAC attached to the Pi which is not very elegant and chews needless CPU cycles.
 The UDA1334 module works with its default settings - connect Teensy LRCLK (pin 20), BLCK (pin 21) and OUT1A (pin 7) to the module.
 The headphone out is very loud so you will probably have to turn down the master level in the M8 mixer screen.

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
 I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
+I may put the code here as an example of tweeking the TFT driver but its pretty specific the the circuit I used.

 Enclosure

 I designed a 3D printed enclosure for this project.
-It still a work in progress bit I'll put the files here eventually
+Its still a work in progress bit I'll put the files here eventually.
+Its a bit taller, wider and thicker than the M8.

 TFT driver

 This is the magic that allows 25-45 fps on a PI Zero 2W.
 It copies the 640x480 X frame buffer to the TFT over the PI's SPI bus. https://github.com/juj/fbcp-ili9341.git

 Very helpful wiring diagrams and installation instructions: https://bytesnbits.co.uk/retropie-raspberry-pi-0-spi-lcd/

 You will want to configure your Pi display for 640x480 so it downscales nicely to 320x240 on the TFT.
-If the TFT display looks fuzzy check that you are not using altialiasing.
+If the TFT display looks fuzzy check LXDE altialiasing may be turned on - see the O/S configuration notes below.

 GPIO Keys